mrb/riakpbc/README.md

 ### Notes

-As of June 21, 2013 the API is deemed relatively stable.
-The library should be considered to be at a 0.9 level release, with more minor changes pending.
+As of October 4, 2013 this library is considered to be in a 1.0-RC1 state, with a few documented near-production use cases.

 ### Installation